beginning of content

 How is congenital heart disease treated?

-Some congenital heart problems do not need any treatment.
+Some congenital heart differences do not need any treatment.
 For example, small holes in the heart usually fix themselves as the child grows up.
 Sometimes medicines may be used to improve how the heart works or to lower your blood pressure.

 Who will look after my baby with congenital heart disease?

-A baby or child with congenital heart disease will be treated by a paediatric cardiologist.
+A baby or child with congenital heart disease will usually be treated by a paediatric cardiologist.
 This is a heart doctor who specialises in caring for children.

 If needed, your child may also be treated by a paediatric heart surgeon.
 Sometimes a baby can have heart surgery while they are still in the womb.